greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_indexscan"></a>enable\_indexscan

-Enables or disables the use of index-scan plan types by the Postgres Planner.
+ Activates or deactivates  the use of index-scan plan types by the Postgres Planner.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|